 I believe in the art of celebration.
 I believe in the tiny, hidden treasures of life.
 We have a choice every day to live either a normal life, or a life that underneath the everyday dirty dishes, diapers and piles of laundry wants more from us.
 It beckons us, but it will also allow us to ignore it.
 It is a life that is sacred, spiritual, and brimming with hope no matter what the world outside looks like.
 The art of celebration rebelliously chooses joy over fear and despair.
 It is a choice made every day to believe that life is good.
 Choosing joy over the chaos and mess is not easy.
 It is a learned discipline.
 Learning the art of celebration anchors us.
 We become tied to positive emotions.
 It is probably the most unrecognized and underutilized self-help tool in our toolbox.
+For more about art click here and get different blogs related to artist.

 I understand why people are cautious, serious (oh how we adults are serious) and sometimes pessimistic.
 After all, we live in a world that sometimes seems like it has gone mad and often disappoints us.
 There is so much fear, disease, terrorism and war.
 We sit back and wait for life to become easier and more comfortable.
 Then we will allow ourselves to truly live and be happy once again.
 We are waiting for more, or something different.
 We go to work, chauffer the kids, and do our household chores until we drop exhausted into bed.
 Then we wake and do it all over again.
 It is a practice we become quickly accustomed to.
 Life isn’t always what we want or expect.
 It can be very uncomfortable.
 Just as the seasons change, our life has seasons too.
 Just when we discover new blessings that are birthed in spring, winter soon appears, and we feel empty and like we have been stolen from.
 We feel cursed.
 We can remain angry and bitter forever, or we can allow ourselves to eventually heal and grow.
 Have you heard the saying “weeping may last through the night, but joy comes in the morning?”
 Sometimes, we discover blessings come from those curses.